 Your objective to invest in SharePoint is more efficiency, quicker up-take, and increased productivity.

-The enterprise objective to invest in an intranet is share the collected enterprise content.
+The enterprise objective to invest in an intranet is share the collected enterprise knowledge.
 The sum of individual content is far greater than the parts.
 Knowledge exchange and collaboration provides competitive enterprise value.

 Challenge 1: SharePoint is an Enterprise Application — Let’s start our view into what the fine folks in the Information Technology (IT) world understand constitutes an Enterprise Application: